Welcome to the library research subject page for academics, postgraduates and PhD students.

 - Postgraduate students can use the Get More Books service to tell us if there is a book that would benefit your research and we’ll do our best to buy a copy for the library.

 - Use the Inter library loans service if the University of Cumbria library does not stock a book or a journal article which you need for private study or research.
+The cost of this service is bourne by the library for final year undergraduates, all postgraduates and acadmic staff.

 - Use the Sconul Access Scheme to join and borrow from other UK academic libraries.